deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 upmeter             2         12h   Disabled by config
 ```

-To change the global Deckhouse configuration or a module configuration, create or edit the corresponding `ModuleConfig` custom resource.
+To change the global Deckhouse configuration or module configuration, create or edit the corresponding `ModuleConfig` custom resource.

-For example, to tune the `upmeter` module, run the following command:
+For example, this command allows you to configure the `upmeter` module:

 ```shell
 kubectl -n d8-system edit moduleconfig/upmeter
 ```

-Changes are applied automatically after saving the resource.
+Changes are applied automatically once the resource configuration is saved.

 ## Configuring the module

 > Deckhouse uses [addon-operator](https://github.com/flant/addon-operator/) when working with modules.
 Please refer to its documentation to learn how Deckhouse works with [modules](https://github.com/flant/addon-operator/blob/main/MODULES.md), [module hooks](https://github.com/flant/addon-operator/blob/main/HOOKS.md) and [module parameters](https://github.com/flant/addon-operator/blob/main/VALUES.md).
 We would appreciate it if you *star* the project.

-The module is configured using the custom resource `ModuleConfig`, whose name matches the module's name (in kebab-case).
-Custom resource `ModuleConfig` has the following fields:
+The module is configured using the `ModuleConfig` custom resource , whose name is the same as the module name (in kebab-case).
+The `ModuleConfig` custom resource has the following fields:

 - `metadata.name` — the name of the module in kebab-case (e.g, `prometheus`, `node-manager`).
-- `spec.version` — a version of the module settings scheme (an integer greater than zero).
-Mandatory field if `spec.settings` is not empty.
-The current version number can be seen in the module documentation in the section *"Settings"*.
+- `spec.version` — version of the module settings scheme is an integer greater than zero.
+This field is mandatory if `spec.settings` is not empty.
+You can find the current version number in the module's documentation under *"Settings"*.
-  - Deckhouse supports backward compatibility of versions of the module settings scheme.
-If you use an outdated version of the settings schema when editing or viewing the custom resource, a warning about the need to update the module settings schema will be displayed.
+  - Deckhouse is backward-compatible with older versions of the module's settings schema.
+If an outdated version of the schema is used, a warning stating that you need to update the module's schema will be displayed when editing or viewing the custom resource.
 - `spec.settings` — module settings.
-Optional field if the `spec.enabled` field is used.
-A description of possible settings can be found in the module documentation in the section *"Settings"*.
+This field is optional if the `spec.enabled` field is used.
+For a description of the available settings, see *"Settings "* in the module's documentation.
-- `spec.enabled` — optional field to explicitly [enable or disable the module](#enabling-and-disabling-the-module).
-The module may be enabled by default depending on the [used bundle](#module-bundles) when the parameter is not set.
+- `spec.enabled` — this optional field allows you to explicitly [enable or disable the module](#enabling-and-disabling-the-module).
+The module may be enabled by default based on the [bundle in use](#module-bundles) if this parameter is not set.

 > Deckhouse operator doesn't modify `ModuleConfig` resources.
-Using the Infrastructure as Code (IaC) approach, you can store Deckhouse settings in a version control system and use Helm, kubectl, and other familiar tools.
+As part of the Infrastructure as Code (IaC) approach, you can store Deckhouse settings in a version control system and use Helm, kubectl, and other familiar tools.

-Example of a custom resource for configuring the `kube-dns` module:
+An example of a custom resource for configuring the `kube-dns` module:

 ```yaml
 apiVersion: deckhouse.io/v1